John Wooden

 John Robert Wooden (October 14, 1910 – June 4, 2010) was an American basketball coach and player.
-Nicknamed the "Wizard of Westwood", he won ten National Collegiate Athletic Association (NCAA) national championships in a 12-year period as head coach for the UCLA Bruins, including a record seven in a row.
+Nicknamed "the Wizard of Westwood", he won ten National Collegiate Athletic Association (NCAA) national championships in a 12-year period as head coach for the UCLA Bruins, including a record seven in a row.
 No other team has won more than four in a row in Division I college men's or women's basketball.
 Within this period, his teams won an NCAA men's basketball record 88 consecutive games.
-Wooden won the prestigious Henry Iba Award as national coach of the year a record seven times and won the AP award five times.
+Wooden won the prestigious Henry Iba Award as national coach of the year a record seven times and won the Associated Press award five times.